samueltwallace/rpgs/commonmark_games/looters.md

 10. Helmet
 11. Gauntlets
 12. Wooden Bucket
+13. Holy Symbol

 ![the Beast!](./dragon.jpg)

 # Looting

-The looters describe their actions.
-If an action is not obviously successful (which is often, as they are competent looters), roll 2d6 and add +1 for each relevant skill and gear.
-The Referee may then name situational disadvantages that prevent success, subtracting 1 from the roll.
-High results are unmitigated successes for the roller, and low rolls are disastrous.
-Middling results add complexities.
+The looters describe their intent.
+The referee states a possible consequence of failure.
+If an intended action would not obviously be successful (which is rare, as they are competent looters), roll a d20.
+If a skill applies, the looter succeeds on a roll equal to or under the skill's score.
+If no skill applies, they must roll a 1 or 2.

-Looters have 4 HP, which could be boosted with appropriate gear, such as armor.
-A weapon usually can deal 1, or maybe 2, HP of damage.
-Beyond that, powerful weapons can effect the characters in ways beyond just HP.
-A sacrifice of equipment or a condition may reduce damage.

 It's fun if you have a reason for looting: owing someone money, or looking to retire early.

+# Combat

+Actions happen in a chaotic simultaneous round.
+Every combatant declares an actions.
+Actions are resolved by individual initiative rolls: every player rolls a d20, and resolve in order of highest roll to lowest roll.
+Ties are left to Ref discretion.
+Roll for all NPC combatants at once.
+If one side is surprised, the other gets a free round.

+Looters start with 1d6 HP, potentially boosted by +1 to +3 with armor or shield.
+Attacks do 1-2 HP, but more powerful weapons may impact more than just HP.
+If a shot can be made, it does damage.

 # Magic

 You can only cast magic innately if you have taken the magic skill.
-If you cast innately, you can only use the +1 from the magic skill on the roll.
 Objects with magical power may be used by anybody, but not without a roll.
 Magic takes time to manifest, and can be interrupted (e.g. by combat).
 You in general can only have one spell memorized at a time, and it takes time to learn a new spell.

-Choose a spell:
+Choose or roll a spell:

 |     |                   |                                                                                                                                                         |
 |-----|-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|